tanutapi/dart_meteor/README.md

 A simple usage example:

-First, create an instance of MeteorClient in your app global scope so that it can be used anywhere in your project.
+First, create an instance of MeteorClient in your app's global scope to use it anywhere in your project.

 ```dart
 import 'package:flutter/material.dart';